Using a Persian Rug over Wall-to-Wall Carpet

 Read below for some tips on how to showcase this beauty – an Iranian medallion rug – on your wall-to-wall carpeting.

-- If possible, purchase a Persian/Oriental rug that works with the color of your carpeting.
+- If possible, purchase a rug that works with the color of your carpeting.
 You don’t want the colors to clash – you want the rug to stand out, but you don’t want it to scream “I’m here, I’m here!”
 You want the rug to harmonize with, not distract from, the room’s overall color scheme.

 - If the room is large enough, consider placing one or two other area rugs on top of the carpeting, as well (they don’t have to be Persian/Oriental rugs.
-This helps give the room the feel that “Yes, I’ve placed the rugs on the carpet on purpose!”
+This helps give the room the feel that, “Yes, I’ve placed the rugs on the carpet on purpose!”

 - Unless your Persian rug and the other area rugs are heavy, consider purchasing rug pads to place on the carpeting, and then place the rugs on the pads.
 This helps prevent shifting and wrinkling of the rugs.
+It’s also a safety issue, as rugs can shift on carpet and become tripping hazards.

 - One important caveat: your carpeting should be of a low pile – such as a Berber carpet.
 The pile of a shag carpet, for example, is too deep/high to place any rug over it, whether it’s a fine Persian/Oriental rug or not.